aembke/fred.rs/CONTRIBUTING.md

   4. The current command ends a transaction.
   5. The client has pipelining disabled.

-**All frames are automatically converted to RESP3 frames, even in RESP2 mode, to provide a single interface for callers to parse responses.** This works because RESP3 is a superset of RESP2.
+**All frames are automatically converted to RESP3 frames, even in RESP2 mode, to provide a single interface for callers to parse responses.** This works because RESP3 is a superset of RESP2 and the type conversion logic accounts for the different possible representations of most data types.

 #### Clustered Connections